-Climate warming and human activities have boosted the diversity of plants over millennial-timescales in NE Europe.
+Climate warming and human activities have boosted the diversity of plants over millennial time scales in NE Europe.
 However, dark diversity patterns suggest that several taxa experienced a delay in their range expansion due to a high functional redundancy as well as dispersal limitation and stress intolerance when compared to taxa in observed diversity.
 Here we highlight that species pools and their components – observed and dark diversity – are highly dynamic biodiversity components with their own temporal patterns.
 Examining which taxa and traits change over time within the species pool enables to better assess how climate change and human activities alter different ecological filters and, thereby, affect biodiversity change.
 To conclude, dark diversity is a novel and complementary tool to examine biodiversity change by linking local and regional scales, and revealing temporal lags in biodiversity response to global change drivers.